ocaml/dune/doc/tests.rst

   alias, every test ``foo.t`` is attached to the ``@runtest`` alias and gets its own ``@foo`` alias to make it convenient to run individually.
 - ``(locks (<lock-names>))`` specify that the tests must be run while holding the following locks.
-See the :ref:`locks` section for more details.
+See :doc:`concepts/locks` for more details.
 - ``deps`` - dependencies of the test
 - ``(package <package-name>)`` - attach the tests selected by this stanza to the specified package